14 Best Things to Do in Sibenik, Croatia [2026 Update]

 6. Barone Fortress

 Next up is the Barone Fortress, also known as Sibicevac Fort.
-It was also recently renovated, so it provides more eye candy.
+It was also recently renovated, so it provides more eye candy than ever.

 The name Barone derives from Baron Degenfeld, a Venetian military commander of German origin who had a very important contribution to the defense of the city.